hcxie/const_take_home/README.md

 Once the data is prepared, the first method I explored is one-staged model stacking.
 To break it down:

 1. "one-staged" means the target variable is predicted by the model directly.
-2. "Ensemble" means the final prediction are aggregated by the predictions of several different models.
+2. "Ensemble" means the final prediction is aggregated by the predictions of several different models.

 ## 6.2 Candidate One-staged Models

-Based on the time limitation of this assessment, I only included four different one-staged models algorithms.
+Based on the time limit of this assessment, I only included four different one-staged model algorithms.

 The first two algorithms are generalized linear regression with Poisson distribution and generalized linear regression with Tweedie distribution.
 These two models are parametric models

-The other two algorithms I used is support vector regressor and XGboost.
-This two models are non-parametric models
+The other two algorithms I used are support vector regressor and XGboost.
+These two models are non-parametric models

 ### Tweedie regression

-If we treated the target variable as continuous numerical variables. its distribution is very similar to Tweedie distribution with Tweedie power of 1.5.
-The target variable has a bunch of data point close to zero and the rest having large non-negative continuous values.
+If we treated the target variable as continuous numerical variables. its distribution is very similar to Tweedie distribution with a tweedie power of 1.5.
+The target variable has a bunch of data points close to zero and the rest have large non-negative continuous values.

 ![1668097252899](images/1668097252899.png)![1668059753532](images/target_distirbution)